sambhipiyush/Version-Control-with-Git-Atlassian/git_notes.md

 ### Reading GIT Configuration

-* git config <key>
+* git config `<key>`
 	* git config user.name
 	* git config user.email

 ### Set preferred GIT editor

 * To set your preferred git editor:
 	* git config --global core.editor vim

 ## Git Locations

-					| 1.
+Project Directory	| 1.
 Working Tree --> A single commit's directories and files.
-Project Directory 	| 2.
+ 					| 2.
 Staging Area/Index --> List of Files that are planned for next commit
 					| 3.
 Local Repository --> Contains all the commits that are made for the project.
 These are version history of the project.

 Remote Directory	| 4.
 Remote Repository --> Contains the commits of the project.
 It is located in Data Center or the Cloud.
 This is often considered the source of truth or official state of the project.